 Main Flow:

 The content creator provides the ability to check the CDA document for the information needed to create the Encounter Summary Section.
-At a minimal, the CDA document includes the pertinent encounter related content.
+At a minimum, the CDA document includes the pertinent encounter related content.
 This information will be used to populate the Encounter Summary Section.
 For example, the PCP would like to generate an Encounter Summary Section with medications that were changed, prescribed or discontinued during the encounter, as well as applicable procedures that were done and instructions that were provided.
 The document will need to contain the applicable medications, procedures and instructions information.
 This information is used to populate the Encounter Summary Section.

 Post Conditions: